1203 - Career Executive Assignments (CEA)

 The current monthly salary ranges for these three levels are as follows:

-With prior approval from CalHR, high-level positions requiring licensure as a physician, attorney, or engineer may be granted a salary into the restricted zone, currently $12,137 - $15,885 per month.
+Departments that have a valid, signed CEA Delegation Agreement with high-level positions requiring licensure as a physician, attorney, engineer, or scientist may approve a salary into the restricted zone, only when the CEA carries the same technical/professional responsibility, including the possession of the required licensure/certifications, as the position reporting directly to them.
+CEAs providing administrative support shall not be adjusted for compaction.
 CalHR has no authority to grant salary exceptions beyond the maximum of the restricted zone.

 Eligibility